ddtam/quantiverse/README.md

 - Creates the minimal file structure necessary for `testthat` unit testing within the package
 - `tests/testthat/test-CalculateQuantilesWide.R` was modified manually to include basic unit tests for the `CalculateQuantilesWide` function

+## Code of Conduct

+Please note that the quantiverse project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.